BMW 1 Series interior, tech and practicality

 Standard equipment

-The range opens with SE trim.
-This gets a host of key features including climate control, cruise control, automatic lights and wipers, and all-round parking sensors.
+Until recently, the 1 Series range opened with SE trim – although it’s never been the most popular trim level.
+Still, this gets a host of key features including climate control, cruise control, automatic lights and wipers, and all-round parking sensors.
 The standard infotainment system includes DAB radio, Bluetooth, Apple CarPlay and Android Auto.
 You also get automatic emergency braking and lane-departure warning.
 This trim includes pretty much everything you need so the higher-end versions mainly bring visual upgrades.

 Sport trim brings larger 17-inch alloy wheels and gloss black styling details on the bumpers while, inside, there's sport seats and contrast stitching for the upholstery.
 You also upgrade to dual-zone climate control.

-M Sport echoes the look of BMW’s full-fat M performance cars without the high price or fuel consumption.
+M Sport echoes the look of BMW’s full-fat M performance cars without the high price or fuel consumption, and its continued popularity helps keep payments affordable on a PCP finance deal.
 You get 18-inch alloy wheels and an aggressive M Sport body kit featuring more dark-coloured styling elements.
 In the cabin, you'll find heated front seats and plush leather upholstery.

 At the top of the range, M135i cars get a unique body kit and wheels to match their red-eyed performance levels.
 You also get uprated suspension and brakes to cope with the extra forces this car can generate.
 All M135i cars get the upgraded 10.25-inch infotainment screen – even prior to the 2022 model year, when it was still an option on lesser 1 Series cars.